 2004 Valley Green Environmental Restoration Plan was completed.

-2005 FOW launched the Sustainable Trails Initiative (STI) and the Protect Our Watershed (POW) program.
+2005 FOW launched the Sustainable Trails Initiative (STI) and the Protect Our Watershed (POW) programs.

 2011 The Warming Shed at Valley Green, which burned down in 2010, was rebuilt by the Structures Crew.

-2012 Completed My Park Counts, the most comprehensive park survey of the Wissahickon ever conducted, and held its first town meeting on the health of the Wissahickon Creek.
+2012 Completed My Park Counts, the most comprehensive park survey of the Wissahickon ever conducted to date, and held its first town meeting on the health of the Wissahickon Creek.

 2014 FOW celebrated its 90th Anniversary with special events and extensive improvements to Valley Green Inn.

-2018 FOW completes Strategic Blueprint for 2018-2020.
+2018 FOW published its Strategic Blueprint for 2018-2020.
 Forbidden Drive is designated the Pennsylvania Trail of the Year by the Pennsylvania Department of Conservation and Natural Resources.
+The Ecological Land Management Plan (ELM) is completed, developed by a team of researchers from the Academy of Natural Sciences at Drexel University, this plan guides FOW’s land management decisions in the Wissahickon Valley and includes a detailed park-wide assessment and mapping of critical habitat zones.